Bread Dad

 Whole Wheat Chocolate Chip Banana Bread – Stuffed With Chocolate!

-This whole wheat banana bread recipe should take you roughly 10-15 minutes to prepare and clean up.
+Excluding the baking time, this whole wheat banana bread recipe takes me about 10-15 minutes to prepare and clean up.
 Please be aware that this is an oven-baked whole wheat banana bread recipe.
 It is not made with a bread machine.
-For more great recipes, please visit Bread Dad’s section on Easy Banana Bread Variations.
-Bread Dad also has a printable and “pin-able” recipe at the bottom of this page.
-If you liked this recipe, we hope you will leave a comment below and give the recipe a 5 star rating.
-Thanks!
+You will also find a printable and “pin-able” recipe at the bottom of this page.

 Ingredients – Whole Wheat Chocolate Chip Banana Bread